rahulnlb1/casaone-assignment/assignment-1/README.md

 1. Implementation is more complex than the first approach.
 2. Since calculation is happening on the fly, it might take some more time to calculate.
 3. Calculation of variables for a new product might be tricky.
 One solution is that we can fallback to the first approach in case of a new product.

+### 3. Machine Learning Algoritms

+In this approch, we use a Machine Learning based algoritm to analyze the past data and predict the values.

+Whenever the installation person enters a new value of installation, our engine to calcate the latest value is triggered.
+As soon as the calculation is done, the new values are updated w.r.t. the product.

+Ex: A crew member installs a King-sized bed for a customer.
+He would update the price and time it took for him to install.
+This would trigger our ML algoritm to recalculate the prices and then upadte the prices w.r.t the latest delivery.

+Moreover, based on the implementation of the ML algoritm, we might also derive many factors that were not visible from the human's eye.
+Ex: Based on the result, installation of `Wakefit Andromeda Sheesham Bed` takes more time during decembers.
+The reason when investigated was that the wood that it uses shrinks in the winters.
+So we can takes steps to improve the quality of the products so that our installation time reduces.

+Advantages of this approach:

+1. More realistic results can be derived.
+2. Can help us gather more insights about the variables so that we can take steps to improve those.

+Disadvantages:

+1. Implementation is even more complex.
+2. Require lots of data to derive the values - `cold-start problem`.